Creative Solutions from Start to Finish

 A renovation program was immediately initiated which resulted in occupancy rates moving from less than 70% to 94%.
 After several years of successful operation, two existing tenants that had renewed confidence in the Center had Ashley construct expansion space for their use.
 Over the past twenty years companies like The Chicago Tribune, Solo Cup, MeadWestvaco, WestRock and Cargill have been important tenants.

 In September 2005, Ashley acquired the one building it did not own in the park as part of a portfolio buy from Solo Cup Company.
-The 267,000 SF building was been converted from manufacturing use to multi-tenant warehouse/distribution use and currently houses DSC Logistics and Arro Corporation.
+The 267,000 SF building was converted from manufacturing use to multi-tenant warehouse/distribution use and currently houses DSC Logistics and Arro Corporation.

 In January 2017, the Calumet industrial complex was sold to Calumet Industrial Chicago.